scotcoin/czarblockd/docs/API.rst

 -----------------------------------

-.. function:: cancel_btc_open_order(wallet_id, order_tx_hash)
+.. function:: cancel_czr_open_order(wallet_id, order_tx_hash)

     .. deprecated:: 1.5

-.. function:: proxy_to_counterpartyd(method='', params={})
+.. function:: proxy_to_czarpartyd(method='', params={})

-  :param method: Method name to call in counterpartyd.
+  :param method: Method name to call in czarpartyd.
   :param params: Array of function parameters.
-  :returns: The method response from counterpartyd
+  :returns: The method response from czarpartyd

-  Relays a request to the counterpartyd server, with the given method and params, and returns the result.
-See the `counterpartyd API documentation <http://counterpartyd.readthedocs.org/en/latest/API.html>`_ for available methods.
+  Relays a request to the czarpartyd server, with the given method and params, and returns the result.
+See the `czarpartyd API documentation <http://czarpartyd.readthedocs.org/en/latest/API.html>`_ for available methods.

-.. function:: record_btc_open_order(wallet_id, order_tx_hash)
+.. function:: record_czr_open_order(wallet_id, order_tx_hash)

-  Records an association between a wallet ID and order TX ID for a trade where BTC is being SOLD, to allow buyers to see which sellers of the BTC are "online" (which can lead to a better result as a BTCpay will be required to complete any trades where BTC is involved, and the seller (or at least their wallet) must be online for this to happen.
+  Records an association between a wallet ID and order TX ID for a trade where CZR is being SOLD, to allow buyers to see which sellers of the CZR are "online" (which can lead to a better result as a CZRpay will be required to complete any trades where CZR is involved, and the seller (or at least their wallet) must be online for this to happen.

 .. function:: store_chat_handle(wallet_id, handle)